SPEAKERS

 Founder and Vice Chairman, Resource Environmental Solutions (RES)

-As Founder and Executive Chairman, Elliott continues to advance RES’ role and capabilities in the ecological restoration industry.
+As Founder and Vice Chairman, Elliott continues to advance RES’ role and capabilities in the ecological restoration industry.
 Building on a 15-year tenure as President and CEO, Elliott is focused on expanding the positive impacts RES can bring to the environmental challenges facing our society as the industry takes on not only large scale mitigation, but an expanded range of water resource, coastal resiliency, and large public works projects.

 Over the past decade, Elliott created a dynamic and unique business model for RES, helping pioneer the emerging environmental mitigation industry.
 During Elliott’s tenure as CEO, RES grew from a small firm based in Louisiana to a national restoration provider with nearly 500 employees.
 Elliott is proud to have assembled a team of professionals known for responsible environmental stewardship in all aspects of ecological solution delivery.